MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/monitor-logging.md

 ---
-title: Monitor and logging data on Azure Kubernetes Service on Azure Stack HCI
+title: Monitor and logging data on Azure Kubernetes Service on Azure Stack HCI and Windows Server
-description: Learn how to create and access monitor and logging data for Azure Kubernetes Service on Azure Stack HCI.
+description: Learn how to create and access monitor and logging data for Azure Kubernetes Service on Azure Stack HCI and Windows Server.
 author: mattbriggs
 ms.topic: how-to
 ms.date: 04/01/2022